|

 the plants grown, the location and construction of the greenhouse, and the total

-temperature.
+outside exposed area of the structure.
 Heating systems can be fueled by electricity, gas, oil, or wood.

 The choice of a heating system and fuel depends on what is locally available,